MARIYA026/bike_salse.sales_sql_practice/README.md

-# bike_salse.sales_sql_practice
+# bike sales SQL analysis

+## overview
-sql practice using bike sales dataset
+SQL practice project using a bike sales dataset
+## skills used
+-group by / order by
+-aggregate functions
+-filtering with where
+## tools
+-mySQL workbench
+## sample queries
+-total profit and revenue by year
+-sales performance analysis